infinity-11/liveCanvas/README.md

 *arc $centerX $centerY SQRT2 1PI 2PI*
 You can use one operator per argument.
 One exception to this is the *>>* operator.
 You can use the *>>* operator and have other operators in your command.
-- Additionally, arguments should only consist of one value, or one operator.

-# Why I created this
-I created this simple project to learn more about the HTML tag \<canvas\> and to practise my HTML, CSS and JavaScript skills.